raphaelbadawi/filliere-tt/README.md

 exit
 ```

-You will need to generate an API token in Strapi configuration and fill it in the .env.production.local file in the ./front folder.
+Your frontend needs to be able to communicate with your backend.
+Now that your services are up, you will be able to generate an API token in Strapi configuration and fill it in the .env.production.local file in the ./front folder.
 Minimal permissions for the token are read cards, read contests, read posts, read tags, read title, read practical, read subscription, read and write comments.
 You may also need to set the default locale in Strapi configuration.

-Make sure the NEXT_PUBLIC_HOST variable in your production NextJS .env matches your production host.

 Please note that most of the navigation will fail until all single entities have had their values filled on Strapi.

-Last but not least: authorize the domain name to your Google ReCAPTCHA key.
+Finally, authorize the domain name to your Google ReCAPTCHA key.

-### Backup
+## Backup

-#### Backup DB volume
+### Backup DB volume

 `docker run --rm --mount source=filliere-tt_strapi-data,target=/var/lib/postgresql/
 data/ -v $(pwd):/backup postgres:12.0-alpine tar -czvf /backup/backup.tar.gz /var/lib/postgresql/data`

-#### Restore DB volume
+### Restore DB volume

 `docker run --rm --mount source=filliere-tt_strapi-data,target=/var/lib/postgresql/data/ -v $(pwd):/backup postgres:12.0-alpine sh -c "rm -rf /var/lib/postgresql/data/* && tar -xzvf /backup/backup.tar.gz -C /var/lib/postgresql/data/"`

-## Update packages
+## Update

 Updating packages is as simple as modifying the package.json files with the target versions and running `npm install` locally to update the package-lock.json files.
 It's more complicated to rehydrate this Docker-side since you have to remove the container (just the container, not the volume).
 Then add the --build flag at the end of the next docker compose command to rebuild the image.